azerothcore/mod-progression-system/src/Bracket_60_3_3/README.md

 PROS: Accurate scaling with low overhead
 CONS: more work

-# Approach 1 details
+# Data
-List some data of Naxx25
+some data of Naxx25

 ## Select non-bosses
 select spawned on map 533